Deep brain stimulation (DBS)

 You may be a candidate for DBS if you have:

-a movement disorder with debilitating symptoms (tremor, stiffness) and your medications have begun to lose effectiveness.
+- a movement disorder with worsening symptoms (tremor, stiffness) and your medications have begun to lose effectiveness.

-DBS may not be an option if you have severe untreated depression, advanced dementia, or if you have symptoms that are not typical for Parkinson's disease.
+DBS may not be an option if you have severe untreated depression, advanced dementia, or if you have symptoms that are not typical for Parkinson's.

 DBS can help treat many of the symptoms caused by the following movement disorders:

 - Parkinson's disease: tremor, rigidity, and slowness of movement caused by the death of dopamine-producing nerve cells responsible for relaying messages that control body movement.

 - Essential tremor: involuntary rhythmic tremors of the hands and arms, occurring both at rest and during purposeful movement.
 Also may affect the head in a "no-no" motion.

 - Dystonia: involuntary movements and prolonged muscle contraction, resulting in twisting or writhing body motions, tremor, and abnormal posture.
 May involve the entire body, or only an isolated area.
 Spasms can often be suppressed by "sensory tricks," such as touching the face, eyebrows, or hands.